 How Speeding May Increase the Risk of an Accident

 High-speed accidents are also more devastating compared to other types of crashes.
-The higher the speed a car travels, the greater the impact they will have.
+The higher the speed a car travels, the greater the impact it will have.
 High-speed accidents are more likely to result in permanent or fatal injuries.

 For a free legal consultation with a Speeding Accident lawyer serving Metairie, call 800-537-8185